Time in the Word

 For the right understanding of Christ: Almighty God, whom to know is everlasting life, grant us perfectly to know Your Son, Jesus Christ, to be the way, the truth, and the life that following His steps we may steadfastly walk in the way that leads to eternal life; through the same Jesus Christ, our Lord.

-Monday, 22 July 2013— Psalm 119:145-149; antiphon, Psalm 50:15 This psalm is based on The Hebrew Letter “Qoph” It’s theme- “Crying With The Whole Heart” David cries “Save me O lord and I will keep Your law.”
-As the psalm draws to a close, prayer for deliverance becomes more dominant.
+Monday, 22 July 2019—Psalm 119:145-149; antiphon, Psalm 50:15 This psalm is based on The Hebrew Letter “Qoph” It’s theme- “Crying With The Whole Heart” David cries, “Save me O Lord and I will keep Your law.”
+As the psalm draws to a close, prayer for deliverance becomes more dominant

-Friday, 26 J1uly 2013— Luke 11:1-13— Jesus gives the Lord’s Prayer and teaches persistence in prayer.
+Friday, 26 July 2019—Luke 11:1-13— Jesus gives the Lord’s Prayer and teaches persistence in prayer.
 It is common practice for many to ask once and forget it.
 How long should we pray for something?
 Is unanswered prayer a “no” answer?
 In the Gospel for Sunday Jesus teaches that there is no limit to the number of times we pray.
 The friend wanting bread comes at midnight when his friend is in bed.
 The man wanting to borrow bread kept asking and pounding until in desperation he got out of bed and gave the food.
 It wasn’t because of friendship but because his friend would not quit bothering him.
 He would not take “No” for an answer.
-Jesus teaches that se should ask, see, and finally knock to get what we want.
+Jesus teaches that we should ask, seek, and finally knock to get what we want.
 Persistence in prayer is necessary.

 LECTIONARY PREACHING WORKBOOK SERIES C John Brokhoff © 1979 CSS Publishing, Lima, OH